kr-colab/ReLERNN/README.md

 ### Step 2) ReLERNN_TRAIN
 `ReLERNN_TRAIN` takes the simulations created by `ReLERNN_SIMULATE` and uses them to train a recurrent neural network.
 Again, we recommend using the defaults for `--nEpochs` and `--nValSteps`, but if you would like to do more training, feel free.
-To set the GPU to be used for machines with multiple dedicated GPUs use `--gpuID` (e.g. if running an analyis on two populations simultaneously, set `--gpuID 0` for the first population and `--gpuID 1` for the second). `ReLERNN_TRAIN` outputs some basic metrics of the training results for you, generating the figure `$/projectDir/networks/vcfprefix.pdf`.
+To set the GPU to be used for machines with multiple dedicated GPUs use `--gpuID` (e.g. if running an analysis on two populations simultaneously, set `--gpuID 0` for the first population and `--gpuID 1` for the second). `ReLERNN_TRAIN` outputs some basic metrics of the training results for you, generating the figure `$/projectDir/networks/vcfprefix.pdf`.

 The complete list of options used in `ReLERNN_TRAIN` are found below:
 ```